What is an assault rifle?

 Pretending that the "tools" argument is not just a distraction for the real problem (repeat violent criminals on our streets), there are a few ways to measure firepower: magazine capacity, cartridge strength, and rate fire

-Hunting Rifles and assault rifles often use the same magazines, or someone can make extenders.
+Hunting Rifles often use the same magazines, or someone can buy or make larger replacements.
 But guns are designed to be quick to reload, even without magazines.
 There is exactly one recorded cases of someone successfully charging a mass shooter during reload (even when they had revolvers or break-action shotguns).
 Even if they didn't have a backup gun (which they usually do), reloads are going to be quicker than you can get to them.
 This is why whether they had 10 x 10 round magazines, or 1 x 100 rounds, doesn't matter -- other than the 100 round magazines is less reliable, which is why military's don't use them.

 The last canard is the weakest.
-The gun-controllers will say things like it's fully-semi-automatic, or some such.
+The gun-controllers and Fake News (like CNN) will say things like it's "fully semi-automatic", or some such.
 But they're trying to make a poorly formed complaint against rate of fire: each squeeze of the trigger fires a bullet automatically.
 This is called semi-automatic, because each pull only fires one round.
-Automatic or fully automatic is a machine-gun, which means as long as the trigger is squeezed, it'll keep shooting.
+Automatic or fully automatic is a machine-gun, which means as long as the trigger is held down, it'll keep shooting on it's own.

 I wish more mass shooters would use fully automatics, the death tolls would be lower.
-What happens is that they shoot wildly, the gun climbs, they miss most of their targets, overheat, and run out of ammo much quicker -- this is why our army stopped giving them to most of our troops in the 70's.
+What happens is that they shoot wildly, the gun climbs, they miss most of their targets, overheat, and run out of ammo much quicker -- this is why our army stopped giving them to most of our troops in the 80's.
+(They now only have a 3 round burst, not fully automatic).
 So banning fully autos hasn't done any good (in mass shootings), and probably did more harm than it helped.

 So what they're talking about is semi-automatics: you have to pull the trigger for each bullet.
 Not fully automatics, and they want to ban them.